The Tudor Barn

 A magnificent 16th century barn sleeps up to 24+ in a one-group booking

 Magnificent but not stiflingly posh … so said a previous guest.
-The Tudor Barn with adjoining cartlodge provides large group, farm stay self-catering accommodation - space to be together and space to be apart.
-It is huge - a flexible, space for gathering peacefully, celebrating, feasting, dancing, playing games around the woodburner in winter and in summer barbecuing, playing tennis or croquet in the herb garden, or borrowing our 45 bikes to explore the area.
-Scroll down for more info, follow links for more photos.
+The Tudor Barn, with its adjoining cartlodge, offers spacious farm stay self-catering accommodation for large groups - plenty of room to be together or apart on your holiday.
+It’s a huge, flexible space for gathering peacefully, celebrating, feasting, dancing, playing games around the woodburner in winter and in summer; barbecuing, playing tennis or croquet in the garden, or borrowing our 45 bikes to explore.
+Scroll for more info & follow links for photos.

 Large group self-catering